By Bernard San Juan

 As we’re halfway through 2020, purchasing behavior has become more erratic as consumers grapple with the uncertainty during these trying times.
-This prompted businesses from all industries to get a leg up from the competition with new marketing strategies and campaigns.
+This prompted businesses from all industries to get a leg up from the competition with a new SEO company that can implement up-to-date digital marketing strategies and campaigns.

 Enterprises that have taken their digital marketing strategies above and beyond to accommodate the shifts in consumer behavior can capture market shares and emerge as market leaders in a post-pandemic world.
 And if you plan to get an edge in your niche, you’ll have to decipher what’s in and what’s out in the current digital marketing sphere.

 How do you know which strategies are still working and which ones are losing favor in the industry?
 Let’s start with the digital marketing strategies that will have significant impact for enterprises, especially in a post-pandemic world.

 Conversational marketing is one of the digital marketing solutions that’s hinged on building brand awareness, customer loyalty, and, ultimately, converting these efforts into leads and sales.

 - Customer service/support – This primarily deals with direct client engagement and providing customers with valuable information.
 Whether it’s assistance in navigating the site’s interface or helping them with their refund request, customer support should always solve the customer’s problems or needs promptly.